-The Iran War's Hidden Impact: How Oil at $120 Affects Everything You Buy
+Iran War: How $120 Oil Hits Everything You Buy

-Brent crude near $116 per barrel is driving up gas, food, shipping, and electricity costs worldwide.
-Here's the breakdown of how the Iran-related oil supply disruption hits your wallet — and which currencies are winning or losing.
+Brent crude near $116/barrel is driving up gas, food, shipping, and electricity costs.
+How the Iran oil disruption hits your wallet.

 Brent crude hit $116 per barrel on March 19, 2026 — its highest level since Russia's invasion of Ukraine in 2022.
 The Iran conflict has disrupted roughly 3.2 million barrels per day of production capacity and introduced risk to the Strait of Hormuz, through which 20% of the world's oil supply transits daily.
 But crude oil prices do not just affect what you pay at the gas pump.
 They ripple through every single thing you buy.